Crunchyroll-Plus/crunchyroll-docs/README.md

 * The user-agent header for android is `Crunchyroll/{apk_version} Android/{android_os_version} okhttp/{latest_okhttp_4.x_version}`.
 * I might've missed a few endpoints or incorrectly documented them, so if you know of one that isn't here or see one that's missing something please create a PR.
 * `https://wwww.crunchyroll.com` and `https://beta-api.crunchyroll.com` should be treated as the same url.
 * Need help?
-Join the <a href="https://discord.gg/9YV8rH2ntz">discord server</a> and open a ticket I'll see what I can do to help.
+Join the <a href="https://discord.gg/9YV8rH2ntz">discord server</a> and open a ticket, and I'll see what I can do to help.

 <h2 align="center">Credits</h2>